-Request color/black and white copies, course packets, business cards, and graphic design services.
-The busiest times of the year would be at the beginning of each semester and during midterms.
+Request color/black and white copies, course packets.
+The busiest times of the year would be Two weeks before the start of a new semester and the week of a new semester.

-Please submit print requests 48 hours in advance of pickup.
+Please submit print requests 48 working hours in advance of pickup, most orders completed within 4 working hours Print shop pricing available on the website.